seedstack/website/content/docs/seed/reference/core/data.md

 # Auto initialization

-Data could be automatically loaded at the application startup by adding the exported YAML file(s) in `META-INF/data/{group}/{name}.yaml`.
+Data can be automatically loaded at the application startup by adding the exported YAML file(s) in `META-INF/data/{group}/{name}.yaml`.
 These data files will be loaded unless the application is already initialized (according to your `isInitialized()` method implementation).
 Initialization can be forced each time this application is started by adding this property: